Lukasa/blog-posts/posts/User_Agent_Strings.md

     Mozilla/5.0 (Macintosh; Intel Mac OS X 10_8_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/27.0.1453.47 Safari/537.36

-"_What is all that crap?_", I hear you ask, quite rightly.
+_"What is all that crap?"_, I hear you ask, quite rightly.
 Why does it say it's Mozilla?
 It's not Mozilla!
 You're quite right.
 But enough people have tested for Firefox by just checking that the word 'Mozilla' is in the UA string that everyone puts it there.
 And I mean __everyone__.
 Check out Safari, also on my